getbouncer/scan-payment-android/README.md

 }
 ```

-## Using scan-payment
+## Using

-scan-payment is designed to be used with [cardscan-ui](https://github.com/getbouncer/cardscan-ui-android), which will provide user interfaces for scanning payment cards.
+This library is designed to be used with [cardscan-ui](https://github.com/getbouncer/cardscan-ui-android), which will provide user interfaces for scanning payment cards.
 However, it can be used independently.

-For an overview of the architecture and design of the scan framework, see the [architecture documentation](https://github.com/getbouncer/scan-framework-android/tree/master/docs/architecture.md).
+For an overview of the architecture and design of the scan framework, see the [architecture documentation](https://docs.getbouncer.com/card-scan/android-integration-guide/android-architecture-overview).

-## Developing scan-payment
+## Developing

-See the [development documentation](docs/develop.md) for details on developing for scan-payment.
+See the [development docs](https://docs.getbouncer.com/card-scan/android-integration-guide/android-development-guide) for details on developing this library.

 ## Authors
 Adam Wushensky, Sam King, and Zain ul Abi Din

 ## License

-scan-payment is available under paid and free licenses.
+This library is available under paid and free licenses.
 See the [LICENSE](LICENSE) file for the full license text.

 ### Quick summary

-In short, scan-payment will remain free forever for non-commercial applications, but use by commercial applications is limited to 90 days, after which time a licensing agreement is required.
+In short, this library will remain free forever for non-commercial applications, but use by commercial applications is limited to 90 days, after which time a licensing agreement is required.
 We're also adding some legal liability protections.

-After this period commercial applications need to convert to a licensing agreement to continue to use scan-payment.
+After this period commercial applications need to convert to a licensing agreement to continue to use this library.
 * Details of licensing (pricing, etc) are available at [https://cardscan.io/pricing](https://cardscan.io/pricing), or you can contact us at [license@getbouncer.com](mailto:license@getbouncer.com).

 ### More detailed summary
 What's allowed under the license:
 * Free use for any app for 90 days (for demos, evaluations, hackathons, etc).
 * Contributions (contributors must agree to the [Contributor License Agreement](Contributor%20License%20Agreement))